-- Showcase current bids at your event.
+- Showcase current bids at your event

-- Highlight donation progress.
+- Highlight donation progress with a fundraising thermometer

 Gamification is a great feature of mobile bidding that will make your event more engaging.
 Raise the revenue you need and create long-term relationships with your guests as a result of their positive experience.

-- What items sold well.
+- What items were popular and sold well

 3. Choosing the Right Solution